aclark4life/pydev-answers/README.rst

 Which Python libraries are your favorite (core or 3rd party)?
 --------------------------------------------------------------------------------

+I'm glad you asked this one, too.
+I tend to enjoy frameworks and utilities more than libraries, so I'll list these and hope they somewhat answer the question:

+- Django (most of my web programming these days happens within this framework)
+- Django Rest Framework (a "just works" add-on to build web services, with an interesting new funding mechanism: https://fund.django-rest-framework.org/topics/funding/)
+- checkoutmanager (I love this utility and I use it everyday to move code from GitHub to all my various development stations: https://github.com/reinout/checkoutmanager)

 Is there anything else you’d like to say?
 --------------------------------------------------------------------------------

+Thank you for the PyDev of the week series and for inviting me to participate!

 Where do you see Python going as a programming language?
 --------------------------------------------------------------------------------